Frequently Asked Questions

 Micro Frontends: Concepts & Implementation

-What are the main advantages of micro frontends?
+What are the main advantages of using micro frontends?

-What are the disadvantages or challenges of micro frontends?
+What are the disadvantages or tradeoffs of micro frontends?

 How do micro frontends work in practice?